spuiuk/spuiuk.github.io/notes/ocs/ceph-nfs-windowsad.md

 More information about these settings are available at [the sssd website](https://sssd.io/docs/ad/ad-ldap-provider.html)

 The second configMap windowsad-ca-cert contains the ca cert file ad-ca.pem which is copied over from the Windows AD server.
+This is only required with password based authentication.

 We can now start out CephNFS setup.